wko27/wifi_wakeonlan/README.md

     3. Give execute permissions on these scripts by running "chmod +x /home/pi/scripts/*"
   4. Enable pi to check if phone is connected
     1. Update the phone's mac address
-    2. Update wifirange if you have a lot of devices on your wifi (as an optimization, we only send an arp requests to the first 32 addresses since it's unlikely your router is assigning higher addresses to your phone)
+    2. Update wifirange if you have a lot of devices on your wifi (as an optimization, we only send an arp requests to the first few addresses since it's unlikely your router is assigning higher addresses to your phone)
     3. Test if this works by running the script when your phone has wifi enabled/disabled
     4. If this doesn't work, go back to step 3
   5. Enable wake desktop